abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 .. _chapter_local_search:

-Local search: the jobshop problem
+Local search: the job-shop problem
 ===================================

 ..  only:: draft